Africa EENI Global Business School

 Business in Quelimane (Mozambique)

-Foreign Trade and Business in Quelimane, Zambezia (Mozambique)
+Transport and Foreign Trade in Quelimane, Port, Zambezia.
+Chuabo (Mozambique)

 Quelimane is the administrative and economic capital of the Zambezia province, in the centre of Mozambique (East Africa)